prayboy-tw/Mike-Bickle-Library/en/2020-The-Forerunner-Message-in-Numbers-23-Psalm-149-Module-6/14handout.md

 **A.** Solomon quoted 132:8-10, when dedicating the temple and moving the ark into it (2 Chr.
 6:41-42).
 This prayer was prayed when Israel moved the ark to battle and back to the Zion.

-> ⁸<u>Arise</u>, O LORD, to Your resting place, <u>You and the ark of Your strength</u>. ⁹Let Your priests be clothed with righteousness and let Your saints shout for joy.
+> ⁸<ins>Arise</ins>, O LORD, to Your resting place, <ins>You and the ark of Your strength</ins>. ⁹Let Your priests be clothed with righteousness and let Your saints shout for joy.
 (Ps.
 132:8-9)

 **B.** ***Arise, O LORD, to Your resting place***: The prayer is that "God arise" to release the fulness of His power.
 Millennial Jerusalem is where this occurs in fulness (132:5, 8, 14; Isa.
 11:10; 18:4-7; 63:10).